ICCC-Platform/Air-Pollution-Image-Dataset-From-India-and-Nepal/README.md

 The dataset is divided into two folders: Combined_Dataset and Country_wise_Dataset.

-Total number of images: 12,240
+Total number of image dataset: 12,240

 ***Combined dataset:***